desecho/blog/README.rst

 * Cache_
 * `Docker Setup Buildx`_

-Cronjobs
+Cron jobs
 ----------------------------
+Cron jobs are run with `GitHub Actions`_.
+Time zone is UTC.

-``Find broken links`` job runs monthly with GitHub Actions.
+``Find broken links`` runs at 04:00 UTC (00:00 EDT) on the first day of the month.

 Fonts used
 ----------------------------